 - invest $33.7 million to increase subsidised ECEC to a minimum of 36 hours per fortnight for families with First Nations children.

-*This figure is the net cost of the measures in the Cheaper Child Care Bill.
+*This figure is the net cost of the measures in the Cheaper Child Care legislation.
 The Budget Papers refer to an investment of $4.7 billion, which includes all new spending measures on early childhood education and care.
 It does not include savings from measures to increase integrity.

-The Government announced in the Budget it will spend:
+The Government will spend:

 - $33.7 million to increase subsidised ECEC to a minimum of 36 hours per fortnight for families with First Nations children